w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 ### Stop Nominating

-!!!info "Support Article"
+!!!info "Related guide"
-    Read the support article about [How to Stop Nominating & Unbond Tokens](how-to/unstake-tokens.md).
-See also the support article about [How to Rebond Tokens](how-to/rebond-tokens.md).
+    Read the article about [How to Stop Nominating & Unbond Tokens](how-to/unstake-tokens.md).
+See also the article about [How to Rebond Tokens](how-to/rebond-tokens.md).

 At some point, you might decide to stop nominating one or more validators.
 You can always change who you're nominating, but you cannot withdraw your tokens unless you unbond them.